Winston-Salem NC Homes for Sale

 Buena Vista

-Mature streets, classic homes, and a polished established feel close to some of Winston-Salem's most recognized areas.
+Mature streets, established homes, and close access to some of Winston-Salem’s most recognized residential and cultural areas.

 Brookberry Farm

-A common stop for buyers who want a more planned neighborhood setup, newer homes, and a more suburban feel.
+A planned community option buyers often compare when they want neighborhood amenities, newer homes, trails, and a more suburban setup.

 Winston-Salem Schools and Daily Commute Access